cardano-foundation/CIPs/CIP-0118/README.md

 In subsequent usecases, we instead say "send ... to party X" instead to imply that X is a party that intends to fulfill the sent intent(s), and has received them across the network.

+Note that this proposal does _not_ provide a way to do more advanced kinds of swap, such as limit or market orders.
+These require the exact values to also be unknown (but constrained), which is not possible in this proposal.

 Here is a diagram for an example:

 ![](./min-swap.png)